oatmealandcoffee/CSCI15P4/readme.md

 * 14\_12\_08\_03\_03\_001: Fixed bug where games were not being retrieved for a user on their games page

-cd /Applications/MAMP/htdocs/CSCI15P4; git add --all; git commit -m "Fixed bug where games were not being retrieved for a user on their games page"; git push origin master
+cd /Applications/MAMP/htdocs/CSCI15P4; git add --all; git commit -m "Updated roadmap"; git push origin master